-After agents of the U.S. Food and Drug Administration seized E-meters and church publications in 1963, a federal appeals court decided in Founding Church of Scientology v.
+After agents of the U.S. Food and Drug Administration seized e-meters and church publications in 1963, a federal appeals court decided in Founding Church of Scientology v.
 United States (D.C.
 Cir.
-1969) that the claims made about the E-meters were religious ones that the court could not, under United States v.
+1969) that the claims made about the e-meters were religious ones that the court could not, under United States v.
 Ballard (1944), properly examine.

 Two years later, a district court decision in United States v.
-Article or Device (1971) was more negative, limiting the use of E-meters to religious counseling and requiring warnings that the devices had not been proven to cure diseases.
+Article or Device (1971) was more negative, limiting the use of e-meters to religious counseling and requiring warnings that the devices had not been proven to cure diseases.

 Scientology has also spawned lawsuits by former members.
 In Wollersheim v.
-Church of Scientology of California (1989), a court awarded tort damages to former member Larry Wollersheim after deciding that the church practices to which Wollersheim had been subjected amounted to the coercive infliction of emotional distress that could not, in context, be considered voluntary.
+Church of Scientology in California (1989), a court awarded tort damages to former member Larry Wollersheim after deciding that the church practices to which Wollersheim had been subjected amounted to the coercive infliction of emotional distress that could not, in context, be considered voluntary.

 In other cases, the Church of Scientology has had run-ins with the federal government.
 In United States v.
 Heldt (D.C.
 Cir.
 1981), Hubbard’s wife was convicted of conspiring to obstruct justice and steal government documents that might have connected her and her husband to illegal activities.